In the budo(martial arts) we practice, you will find a great number of traditions and techniques worthy of a lifetime of practice.

 当て身技 Atari/Atemi Waza - Strikes to sensitive and delicate parts of the body

 地稽古 Iji Keiko - Free sparing involving throws, joint manipulation and strikes.
-Sometimes involving training knives.
+Training knives used at an advance level.

 The Level 1 and Level 2 courses present methods that are simple, quick to learn and easy to use.

 Principles such as spatial awareness, the element of surprise, controlled aggression and 'verbal self defence' are combined with physical techniques such as blocking, using effective strikes requiring little power and many escape techniques for common types of assault.
-The Goshin Jutsu Black Belt Program is a further extension of the Level 1 and Level 2 courses providing practitioners with a much bigger skill set and better physical condition.
-It implements more modern applications of traditional Japanese jujutsu.
 For the next course dates click here...